flexguse/vaadin-html-embedding/README.md

 ## Embedded application

 Open the local file 'vaadin-embed.html' in your browser.
-The application is loaded, but the icon font is broken, it is not possible to add text or switch the tabs.
+The application is loaded, the icon font works, it is possible to add text or switch the tabs.